core-haxe/.github/profile/README.md

-_Note: all these repos are current considered "work in progress"_
+_Note: all these repos are currently considered "work in progress"_

 <h4>Database</h4>